-Megaphonic Thrift -‘’Decay Decoy.’
+Megaphonic Thrift -‘Decay decoy.’
 (Club AC30)

-There’s a feel of Pavement (circa Slanted and Enchanted) and Sonic Youth (Circa Daydream Nation) about this album.
+At the risk of saddling Megaphinic Thrift with too big a weight of expectation, there’s a feel of Pavement (circa Slanted and Enchanted) and Sonic Youth (Circa Daydream Nation) about this album.
 There’s also a hint of what I can only describe as gothic psychedelia (no, not like the Damned or Strawberry Switchblade, more like…And You Will Know Us By The Trail Of Dead), particuarly on tracks like ‘Sister Joan.’

 It’s music to lose yourself in, in the best possible way.
 There’s tracks like ‘Candy Sin’ with its’ walls of feedback, interspersed with more reflective guitar work.
 Ultimately -irrespective of whether there’s a nineties revival or an about-turn of interest in guitar music in the UK, what matters is whether this album is actually any good or not.

-..and this is still an excellent album.
+..and this is an excellent album.

 Decay Decoy is released on 21st February on Club AC30 in the UK and in North America via Sonic Unyon on 8th March